MykalMachon/mykal.codes/src/posts/csr-generation-scriptt.md

 draft: false

 ---
-# CSR Generation Script
 Ideally [Let's Encrypt](https://letsencrypt.org/) and [Certbot](https://certbot.eff.org/) will just ✨automagically⚡ generate all your SSL certificates, but if you're working with internal services (basically anything not exposed to the public internet), or legacy systems that are very specific about the CA / root certificate, you'll still need to generate some certificate signing requests (CSRs) and request a certificate the old-school way from someone like [GoDaddy](https://www.godaddy.com/en-ca/web-security/ssl-certificate), [NameCheap](https://www.namecheap.com/security/ssl-certificates/), or [Entrust](https://www.entrust.com/digital-security/certificate-solutions/products/digital-certificates/tls-ssl-certificates).

 ## My solution

 `openssl` is great, but I find it really hard to remember the commands to generate the CSR goodies you need.
 To make things a bit easier I used a CSR generation script in my home folder.

 ```sh
 # makecsr.sh